 About our Facilities

-Established in 1989 by Congressional Act, the NCPA has grown to 85,000 square feet of office and lab space, with an anechoic chamber, a mach 5 wind tunnel, a jet test facility, a resonant ultra spectroscopy lab, Faraday labs and a multi-million dollar machine shop for in-house design, among other features.
+Established in 1986 by Congressional Act, the NCPA has grown to 85,000 square feet of office and lab space, with an anechoic chamber, a mach 5 wind tunnel, a low speed wind tunnel, a jet test facility, a resonant ultrasound spectroscopy lab, Faraday labs and a multi-million dollar machine shop and computer CAD services for in-house design, both powder and single crystal x-ray diffraction facilities, among other features.

 About our People

-Currently NCPA employs 48 individuals full time, as well as 16 graduate students, 5 research fellows, and 8 undergraduates, with over $7M in funding.
-Our research scientists are recognized experts in their fields, bringing experience from government, academia and industry.
+Currently NCPA employs 31 individuals full time, as well as 8 graduate students, 3 research fellows, and 8 undergraduates, with over $7M in funding.
+Our research scientists are internationally recognized experts in their fields, bringing experience from government, academia and industry.
 They in turn have recruited some of the top talent in the acoustics arena, and fostered new talent through our graduate and post-graduate programs.

 About our Research

 NCPA investigates a variety of acoustics phenomena, from ultrasonic to infrasonic.
+A distinctive feature of the NCPA approach to acoustics research is the drive to understand the underlying physical mechanisms leading to the observed phenomenon.
 The atmospheric acoustics group has developed acoustic detection of various arms and ordnances and also works on natural hazard project for NOAA.
 The porous media group is focused acoustic/laser imaging and detection as well as agriculture-related projects for the USDA.
 The aero-acoustics team is looking at noise reduction in aircraft, ways to more efficiently mix fuel, and better designs for cargo and weapons bays, to name a few.
-The ultrasound group is delved into energy and biomedical research.
+The ultrasound group is focused on energy and biomedical research.
 Additional research is addressing areas specifically important to the state of Mississippi, such as catfish health, termite and fire ant infestations, and viability of flood control dams.
+The following pages discuss the research programs of each of the major NCPA groups.
+Feel free to use the contact information at the bottom of the page to gather more information.